Web Accessibility

 Hyperlink Phrases Rather Than Single Words

 Do not use "here" or "click here."
-Phrases are easier to spot, but should be descriptive.
-To meet accessibility guidelines descriptive phrases are crucial.
+Phrases are easier to spot but should be descriptive.
+Descriptive phrases are crucial to meeting accessibility guidelines.
 For those using screen readers, hearing "link click here" is frustrating at best.

 Make Images Accessible

-Images on the page: All of your images must have "alt text" that is brief, descriptive and can serve as a reasonable alternative to the image.
-This gives screen readers and those not able to load images something to work with.
-Watch out for redundancy in your alt text leave out phrases such as "Image of" or similar extraneous content in your alt text.
+- Images on the page: All of your images must have "alt text" that is brief, descriptive and can serve as a reasonable alternative to the image; this gives screen readers and those unable to load images something to work with.
+Watch out for redundancy in your alt text and leave out phrases such as "Image of" or similar extraneous content in your alt text.

 Make Documents Accessible